momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 ## Corrupt HDR Cubemaps

-Some maps have corrupted HDR cubemaps.
-The cause of this issue is unknown and there are no known ways to fix this without decompiling and recompiling the map.
+Some maps from CS:S have corrupted HDR cubemaps in Momentum.
+If you notice this, you can try find working cubemaps from the CS:GO version.
+In cases we've seen they've been flat black textures, so you can replace HDR version with these VTFs (TODO: add these).
+[See this Github issue for discussion](https://github.com/momentum-mod/game/issues/2315#issuecomment-3097105058).

 ![Corrupt Cubemaps](/images/map_porting/corrupt_cubemaps.png)